BK4D/colormunch-js/README.md

 cm.loadComments(ColorMunch.COMMENTS_BY_THEME_ID, "24198");
 ```

-#### Through a ColorMunchTheme object
+#### Through a ColorMunchTheme instance

-If you have already loaded a bunch of themes with your ColorMunch instance you can actually get the comments of specific theme(s) in your result by using that ColorMunchTheme objects' loadComments method.
+If you have already loaded a bunch of themes with your ColorMunch instance you can actually get the comments of specific theme(s) in your result by using that ColorMunchTheme instances' loadComments method.

-The benefit is that the theme's comments are stored in the Theme object and accessed from there.
-The same events you would listen for on the ColorMunch instance will be dispatched by the ColorMunchThemeTheme object.
+The benefit is that the theme's comments are stored in the ColorMunchTheme instance and accessed from there.
+The same events you would listen for on the ColorMunch instance will be dispatched by the ColorMunchThemeTheme instance.

-When loading comments through a ColorMunchThemeTheme object the loadComments method will search for comments for that particular theme based on the following parameters:
+When loading comments through a ColorMunchThemeTheme instance the loadComments method will search for comments for that particular theme based on the following parameters:

 - startIndex:int (optional) A 0-based index into the list that specifies the first item to display.
     - Default is 0, which displays the first item in the list.